 Capogiro loosely translates from Italian as “head spinning.”
 Owners Stephanie and John Reitano hoped for this effect when they opened the nouveau gelateria in 2002, upon returning to Philadelphia from John’s native Italy.

-Mojito sorbetto was flecked with mint leaves, and the strawberry was distinctly liquored-up.
-Neither lived up to the honeysuckle experience, but it was worth a return stop.
+Mojito sorbetto was flecked with mint leaves, and the strawberry tequila sorbetto was distinctly liquored-up.
+Neither scoop lived up to my honeysuckle experience, but Capogiro was worth a return stop.